Duff McKagan: 2002–2010: Velvet Revolver, Alice in Chains, Loaded reunion, Jane's Addiction

 In 2002, McKagan founded the supergroup Velvet Revolver with his former Guns N' Roses bandmates Slash and Matt Sorum, and Loaded guitarist Dave Kushner.
 Stone Temple Pilots singer Scott Weiland completed the line-up.
-In 2004, they released their debut album, Contraband, which debuted at No. 1 on the U.S. chart and sold two million copies.
+In 2004, they released their debut album Contraband, which debuted at No. 1 on the U.S. chart and sold two million copies.
 In 2005, the band was nominated for three Grammys, Rock Album of the Year, Rock Song, and Hard Rock Performance for their Contraband single Slither which won their first and only Grammy.
 Their second album, Libertad, was released in 2007 to mixed reviews; it failed to achieve the same commercial success as its predecessor.
 The band toured extensively, until Weiland left in April 2008 to reunite with Stone Temple Pilots.
 Velvet Revolver has been on hiatus since Weiland's departure.

-In 2006, McKagan temporarily joined Alice in Chains as a rhythm guitarist, performing with the band for the first time at VH1's Decades Rock Live concert honoring Heart, and later during their reunion tour.
+In 2006, McKagan temporarily joined Alice in Chains as a rhythm guitarist, performing with the band for the first time at VH1's Decades Rock Live! concert honoring Heart, and later during their reunion tour.

-McKagan subsequently reunited Loaded, with Mike Squires and Jeff Rouse returning to the group, and that same year, they released the EP Wasted Heart.
+McKagan subsequently reunited Loaded, with Mike Squires and Jeff Rouse returning to the group, and the same year, they released the EP Wasted Heart.
 In 2009, the band released its second studio album, Sick, and embarked on tours with Mötley Crüe and Black Stone Cherry.
 Later that year, Geoff Reading departed the band; he was replaced by Isaac Carpenter.

 In 2010, McKagan briefly joined Jane's Addiction, with lead guitarist Dave Navarro originally confirming that McKagan had joined the band on a permanent basis.
 On joining the band, McKagan stated, "Something like a chance to write, record, and perhaps even perform with a band of the quality of Jane's Addiction does not come around every day.
 I have a lot of respect for this band and the guys in it."
 He worked on several songs with Jane's Addiction and played four shows with the band—two in Los Angeles, and two in Europe, including one at Rock in Rio in Madrid.

 On September 6, six months after McKagan joined the band, Jane's Addiction announced that they had parted ways due to the fact that "musically [they] were all headed in different directions."